Champion Tilt Control for Vertical Blinds

 Product ID: 5611 SKU: TILTER-508

-Wand tilt control used in certain vertical blinds.
+Wand tilt control used in vertical blinds with an 8-prong star-shaped tilt rod.
 Common on Champion brand self-aligning vertical blinds.

 White plastic.
 Comes with two very small screws for attaching the tilt mechanism to the first carrier.

 Manufacturer part # 810517.

 ||Colorado Springs, CO